dylan-bernard87/LDB-bot-discord/README.md

 - Create an .env file at the root of the project
 - KEYCLIENT='xxx' :  It's the discord key that you generate when you manage your bot.
 - DATABASE_URL='' : Url of the mongo database
 - DATABASE_NAME='' : Name of the mongo database

+## Info
+Was working with 10.x API discord